 Specifically, Respondus LockDown Browser is a custom web browser that prevents a student from printing, copying, accessing other applications or content, or visiting websites on their computer during an online test.
 Test content or questions cannot be copied or printed, and students are locked into the assessment until it is submitted for grading.
 Through an unlimited site license, LockDown browser provides a secure online testing solution for traditional courses, whereby students take assessments in a faculty proctored setting such as a campus computer lab.

 Working with Lockdown Browser, Respondus Monitor captures webcam video during a test session in non-proctored environments.
 Monitor is available to faculty teaching online or hybrid courses, providing a secure testing solution for distance learning at GVSU.
 Instructors are able to review the recorded videos of test sessions through a dashboard that includes the automated flagging of suspicious behaviors.
-(When Monitor is required for an assessment, students must have a webcam and microphone attached to their computer.
-Please be sure to include this in your syllabus and in Banner so that students can access this information at the time of registration.)

 Because LockDown Browser and Monitor is licensed by GVSU, students will not be required to purchase a license to use these applications.